Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 8.36.1 01/15/2019 =
+* TWEAK: Update block editor javascript dependencies to include all WP core editor dependencies.
+* TWEAK: Import `withInstanceId` from `@wordpress/compose` instead of pulling it from the global `wp` object.
+* TWEAK: Ensure `$orderByAtts` is defined to prevent PHP warning.
+* TWEAK: Add a few more styles to help prevent themes from breaking the map.
+* TWEAK: Add a few prefixed CSS attributes for increased browser compatibility.
+* OTHER: Update copyright year.
+* DEV: Update dev dependencies.
+* DEV: Update minified files.
+* DEV: Update build files.

 = 8.36 01/14/2019 =
 * NEW: Add additional options to the Directory block to bring it closer to feature parity with the `[connections]` shortcode.
 * NEW: Allow ordering by any date type, not just anniversary and birthday.